Suze DeMarchi: Baby Animals reunion: 2007–present

 In 2007, Baby Animals reunited and released a third studio album.
 In 2015, DeMarchi released her second studio album Home, which debuted at number 26.

 Personal life

 In the late 1980s, DeMarchi dated Gavin Rossdale, lead singer and guitarist for the band Bush.
 Bush's songs "Comedown" and "Glycerine" from 1994's Sixteen Stone are about their relationship.

 In 1993, DeMarchi met Nuno Bettencourt, guitarist at that time for hard rock band Extreme.
 They co-wrote and performed the song "Because I Can" for Baby Animals' second record Shaved and Dangerous.
 On 27 August 1994, the couple married in the Azores, where Bettencourt's family is from.
 In 1996, they had their first child, a daughter Bebe Bettencourt.
-In 2002, DeMarchi and Bettencourt had their second child in Los Angeles.
+In 2002, DeMarchi and Bettencourt had their second child, a son, in Los Angeles.
 The couple separated in 2009 and announced their divorce in 2013.